 Road trip ideas from Nashville include journeys to some of the most unique American natural attractions.
 Mammoth Cave is one such that is both a national park and a World Heritage Site.

 Above all Mammoth Cave is known as the cave that never ends.
-It’s the longest cave systems in the world.
+It’s the longest cave system in the world.
 With over 400 miles (644 km) of explored passageways it’s fair to call it the endless cave.

 That the cave temperature is constant at 54°F (12°C) also makes it a great year round destination.
 Road trips from Nashville to Mammoth Cave are appreciated in every season of the year.

 Where to stay

 In the neighboring towns Horse Cave, Cave City and Park City you find places to stay near Mammoth Cave.
 The three gateway towns are located just 10 to 15 minutes by car from the cave.

 - Driving distance: 110 mi / 177 km

 - Driving time: 2 h

 In roughly two hours you get from the streets of Music City to Huntsville in Alabama.
 For its rich space history the city in northern Alabama is nicknamed Rocket City.